Breaking: #107315 - Cache Backend and Frontend related changes

 \TYPO3\CMS\ Core\ Cache\ Backend\ Backend Interface \TYPO3\CMS\ Core\ Cache\ Backend\ Php Capable Backend Interface \TYPO3\CMS\ Core\ Cache\ Backend\ Transient Backend Interface \TYPO3\CMS\ Core\ Cache\ Frontend\ Frontend Interface

-Additionally, the abstract base class constructor backward compatibility was removed:
+Additionally, backward compatibility for the abstract base class constructor has been removed:

 \TYPO3\CMS\ Core\ Cache\ Backend\ Abstract Backend